 This course helps to prepare students for the complicated work of translating public health theory into practice.
 We consider how to ethically implement public health research and programs across a range of selected major health threats.
-We explore ethical principles that guide best practices and deliberative processes and the challenges of negotiating and implementing those principles.
-Ethics is addressed at social, political, institutional, interpersonal, and individual levels as we seek to cultivate ethical systems of public health delivery and to foster sophisticated independent ethical reasoning skills as future public health leaders.
+We explore ethical principles that guide best practices and deliberative processes and the challenges

-[EPH 520, Summer Internship]
+[EPH 520, Summer Internship - non-APE]